Join 57,715 subscribers and get free updates!

 • If you just burned 300 Calories on the treadmill, chugging a 32 oz Gatorade will undo everything you just did.
 It’s like a giant control+Z for your body.
 Calories in must be less than calories burned for you to lose weight.
 All calories (even liquid ones) count.
 Don’t be stupid.

 • Leave the pieces of flair at home.
-Weight belts, gloves, wrist straps, and other various “support mechanisms” are actually doing you more harm than good.
-For example: unless you’ve suffered a serious back injury in the past, you should be doing your squats without a weight belt.
-They can cause you to lift with unusual form, robbing your core of stability exercise, and can cause some serious problems later on.
-If you can’t do your deadlifts without the wrist straps, your grip strength isn’t strong enough.
-Also, if you’re a guy, it’s good to get some callouses on your hands!
+Weight belts, gloves, wrist straps, and other various “support mechanisms” can actually doing you more harm than good.
+Unless you’ve suffered a serious back injury in the past, or have been instructed to wear it by your powerlifting coach, you should be able to do your squats and deadlifts without a weight belt.

 • Don’t sit on a bench and then talk for 10 minutes between sets.
 Other people are waiting to use the equipment, so get your sets done and move on.